pieterbork/flasktasks/README.md

 python setup_db.py
 ```

-The development server can be started by running the `runserver.py` scrip.
+The development server can be started by running the `runserver.py` script.
 ```
 python runserver.py
 ```